On this page:

 Imepitoin (Pexion®)

 Licensed in many regions for noise phobia; placebo-controlled trials show reduced signs during fireworks.
 Some dogs benefit from daily use during storm season, sometimes with an extra event-based med on high-risk nights.
-Your vet will titrate dose over days to effect.
-(PMC, BVAA Journal)
+(PMC)

 TCAs/SSRIs (e.g., clomipramine)

-Baseline antidepressants can lower overall anxiety and make training easier, but they take time—weeks—to reach full effect.
+Baseline antidepressants can lower overall anxiety and make training easier, but they take time--weeks--to reach full effect.
 They're usually paired with an event-based med for actual storms.
-Your vet will screen for contraindications and drug interactions.
-(Vca, Veterinary Partner, PetMD)

 Why timing matters (a lot)